telagraphic/nick-pics/ABOUT.md

 ### DONE

+- [x] add a resize step for each image, some are too large
 - [x] Animate text when scrolling into view?
   - [x] setup gsap
   - [x] setup scroll trigger, used intersect observer instead